 For comparison, advanced range hearing aids are often known as “Gold”, “Best” or “Social” by other companies.

 £2895 – £3190

-You can choose an NHS hearing aid, buy an off the shelf hearing aid or buy a hearing aid from a private audiologist (either from one of the big multi-national chains or from a specialised local independent audiologist).
+You can choose an NHS hearing aid, buy an off-the-shelf hearing aid or buy a hearing aid from a private audiologist (either from one of the big multi-national chains or from a specialised local independent audiologist like us).

 However, there are so many benefits that come along with paying these higher hearing aid costs that we think the choice is a complete no-brainer!

 However, it is worth noting that private audiologists fall into two categories; big multi-national chains such as Boots, and independent audiologists such as Hearing Aid UK.
 There are a number of differences between these two types of private audiologists.